Skip to main content

 By understanding what motivates your crew and applying practical steps — realistic rates, regular quality checks, and reliable tracking tools — you unlock stronger performance.
 Trades like roofing, where units are easy to measure, benefit especially well from this approach.

 The key is transparency.
 Workers should understand how their output is tracked and how their pay is calculated.
+For more on building that transparency into your rollout, read how to communicate piece rate pay to your team and onboarding employees to a piece rate system.
 Managers need tools that make data collection, approvals, and payroll fast and accurate.
 Get the incentive balance right, and piece work becomes a foundation for a productive, motivated crew.